 A family travel guru reveals how exploring unfamiliar destinations engages a child’s curiosity, builds self-confidence, nourishes creativity, and powers positive change.

-You can still enjoy a memorable family trip while staying local.
-Nomad Casey shares her tips on planning the perfect domestic family vacation.
+It's possible to enjoy a very memorable family trip while staying local.
+Here are our tips on planning the perfect domestic family vacation.